-Challenge number Detail of challenge 1 Assessments and observations show that some of our disadvantaged pupils are not making expected progress with reading.
-2 Assessments and observations show that some of our disadvantaged pupils are not on track to make at least expected outcomes at the end of Key Stage 1 and 2 in maths, reading and writing.
+Challenge number Detail of challenge 1 Assessments and observations show that some of our disadvantaged pupils are not making expected progress with maths, reading and writing.
+2 Assessments and observations show that some of our disadvantaged pupils are not on track to make at least expected outcomes at the end of Key Stage 1and 2 in maths, reading and writing.